Rugby Union Players' Association: RUPA Induction Camp

 Since 2001, RUPA has held an annual Induction Camp for all first-year contracted players.
 The players assemble in Sydney and spend two and a half days in RUPA's care, receiving training and participating in a number of workshops, presentations and activities designed to best prepare them for their first year of professional Rugby in Australia.
 They are educated about Australian Rugby policies including the code of conduct, and topics such as cultural diversity, cyber security, domestic violence, road safety, overcoming adversity and more.

 The Camp is a core component of RUPA's Player Development Program (PDP), which employs five Player Development Managers who each work within the Australian Super Rugby teams.
 RUPA's PDP is a proactive, player-focused initiative that assists professionally contracted Rugby players from the rookie level through to transition and beyond post retirement.
 The Program offers support in all areas off the field, including education, professional training, mental health, career and financial matters.

 In 2015, the RUPA Induction Camp was held in Coogee, with 31 players from across the country in attendance.

 Occupational Health and Safety Committee

-The first OHS Committee meeting was held in 2005 to recommend to the rugby bodies how to ensure the health, safety and welfare of all professional players.
+The first OHS Committee (now Player Health, Safety and Integrity Committee) meeting was held in 2005 to recommend to the rugby bodies how to ensure the health, safety and welfare of all professional players.